QwenLM/Qwen2.5/docs/source/deployment/skypilot.rst

-1. Start serving Qwen1.5-72B-Chat on a single instance with any available GPU in the list specified in `serve-72b.yaml <https://github.com/skypilot-org/skypilot/blob/master/llm/qwen/serve-72b.yaml>`__ with a vLLM powered OpenAI-compatible endpoint:
+1. Start serving Qwen1.5-72B-Chat on a single instance with any available GPU in the list specified in `serve-72b.yaml <https://github.com/skypilot-org/skypilot/blob/master/llm/qwen/serve-72b.yaml>`__ with a vLLM-powered OpenAI-compatible endpoint:

 .. code:: bash